cds-snc/gcds-docs/src/en/components/checkbox/code.md

 ## Build a checkbox

-Use a checkbox when you are expecting the user to select more than one option from a short list of items.
+Use a checkbox with a [fieldset]({{ links.fieldset }}) when you are expecting the user to select more than one option from a short list of items in response to a question or instruction.

 ## Accessibility and coding for checkboxes

-### Make checkboxes visible and usable

-- Position checkboxes to the left of their corresponding labels.
-This makes them easier to find, especially with screen magnifiers.
-- Avoid removing focus states in checkboxes.
+### Use a fieldset and the required attribute

+- Group checkbox options and name the group using the [fieldset component]({{ links.fieldset }}).
+- Use the fieldset legend and hint text for the group name and instructions.
+- For required groups, set the required attribute in the fieldset.
+Setting the required attribute  applies validation and error handling to the checkbox group.

 {% include "partials/error-message.njk" %}